xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

 comparing two shots - one at 0 and other one at say 30 degree.
 We normally use LD view.

-2. With the specimen at eucentric height, click on the button "Current Settings" in the dialog window shown above.
+2. **With the specimen at eucentric height**, click on the button "Current Settings" in the dialog window shown above.
 In our case, we check the box in front or "Use View area in Low Dose mode".

 The calibration procedure will measure how much "defocus" from the beam tilts and that value will be used to converge to later.
 This value is in the memory and will be saved in your setting file.
-But we usually redo this the next session, just in case small changes in a new session (day).
+But we usually redo this in the next session, just in case small changes in a new session (day).

 Eucentricity by Focus